-All CHEM 116 and 120 courses are covered by "first-day access" to Sapling Learning Online: Do not purchase a sapling enrollment in our course (see details below) The OpenStax textbook Chemistry is recommended, and is available online at no charge.
+All CHEM 116 and 120 courses are covered by "first-day access" to Sapling Learning Online: Do not purchase a sapling enrollment in our course (see details below) The OpenStax textbook Chemistry (2nd Edition) is required, and is available online at no charge.
 See their website (https://openstaxcollege.org/textbooks/chemistry) for details.
 The whole package (Sapling Access and textbook info) is bundled together automatically as part of your registration for the course.